konstantin89/arm-asm-reference/course/04_Constants_and_literal_pools.md

 ## Loading memory from constant

-The following code example, defines constant memory range,
+The following code example does the following:
+* define constant memory range
-and loads values from this range into registers using offsets.
+* loads values from this range into registers using offsets.

 ``` asm
 	.global _start